tastyigniter/docs/installation.md

 ### Setting up the queue daemon

-By default the queue in TastyIgniter is asynchronous and stores pending tasks in the `jobs` database table.
-This behaviour can be altered by setting the default parameter in the `config/queue.php`, and alternative queue methods used.
-You can also set the queue to process synchronously by setting the value to `sync`.
+By default the queue in TastyIgniter is synchronous and will attempt to run tasks such as sending emails in real time.
+This behaviour can be set to an asynchronous method by changing the `default` parameter in the `config/queue.php`.

-If you are using the default value, you need to run the queue process as a daemon service.
+If you are using the `database` queue, you need to run the queue process as a daemon service.
 Use the following command:
 `php /path/to/artisan queue:work &`

 It is strongly advised that you run this command on system start up.
 If Cron is available, this can be achieved using the following format: